challenai/algorithm/LOG.md

 - 332 ok/0 debug for quit a bit time
 - 333 locked
 - 334 ok/0 no debug
+- 335 ok/1 no debug  have another try, not interesting, but just try it
 - 350 ok/0 no debug
 -
 -